-- Other: This was a relatively small study conducted in the early 1970s, and included a substantive departure from random assignment – factors that somewhat reduce confidence in the findings.
+- Other: This was a relatively small study conducted in the early 1970s, and included two substantive departures from random assignment – factors that reduce confidence in the findings.
 Replication of these findings in a second trial would be desirable to confirm the initial results and establish that they generalize to present-day settings.

 Description of the Intervention

 The Abecedarian Project, initiated in 1972 in Chapel Hill, North Carolina, provided educational child care and high-quality preschool from age 0-5 to children from very disadvantaged backgrounds.
 The child care and preschool were provided on a full-day, year-round basis; had a low teacher-child ratio (ranging from 1:3 for infants to 1:6 for 5-year-olds); and used a systematic curriculum of “educational games” emphasizing language development and cognitive skills.
 The average annual cost of the intervention was approximately $19,000 per child (in 2017 dollars).

 This intervention was evaluated in a randomized controlled trial with a sample of approximately 120 families with infants.
 The families were randomly assigned to either (i) a group that received the Abecedarian intervention or (ii) a control group that did not, but was given free diapers and formula and could use any other community preschools or child care centers.1